Koanyaku/godot_rmesh_import/docs/importing_cbre-ex_files.md

     - Include Invisible Collisions

         - A [boolean](https://docs.godotengine.org/en/stable/classes/class_bool.html) value.
 Some RMesh files have collisions that are invisible.
-If this value is _true_, and "**Generate Collision Mesh**" is also _true_, they will be included in the imported mesh.<br><br>
+If this value is _true_, they will be included in the imported mesh.<br><br>

         > ⚠️ **This setting ignores the 'Split Collision Mesh' setting and always generates a separate [StaticBody3D](https://docs.godotengine.org/en/stable/classes/class_staticbody3d.html) for the invisible collisions.**

     - Split Collision Mesh

         - A [boolean](https://docs.godotengine.org/en/stable/classes/class_bool.html) value.
-If this value is _true_, and "**Generate Collision Mesh**" is also _true_, the mesh's collision will be split up by the mesh's surfaces.
+If this value is _true_, the mesh's collision will be split up by the mesh's surfaces.
 For example, if you have 8 surfaces, this option will generate 8 collision shapes.

 ---